Lewd Acts by A Caretaker Law - Penal Code 288(b)(2) PC

-But the fist key thing that we do is, get you in the office.
-We have you sit down and we go over everything.
+But the first key thing that we do is, get you in the office.
+We have you sit down, and we go over everything.
 Now we've got everything laid out on the table.

 It's crucial that you're honest and you give all the information.
 Once I have that information, I'm in a position to advise you.
 Now I can tell you what to do.

 See if we need an investigator.
 See if we need to talk to any witnesses, get any statements that might help you.